 Rim the edge of the plate with shelled and salted sunflower seeds.
 Fill the center with sliced green onion and a sprinkle of paprika.

-Dipping suggestion
+Dipping ideas

 My favorite way to serve this dip (other than the obvious tortilla chips) is with cubed pumpernickel or rye bread.
 Either add an unexpected savory note that people love.